 Top 4 Greatest Mitsubishi Lancer Evolution Generations

-The Lancer Evolution is a rally car that’s been perfected for ten generations, only to be unfortunately discontinued after the 2015 model year.
+The Lancer Evolution is a rally car that’s been perfected for 10 generations, only to be unfortunately discontinued after the 2015 model year.
 In honor of the vehicle’s legacy, let’s look back at our four favorite generations of the Evo.
 If you agree or would pick different entries, let us know your thoughts!

 Lancer Evolution X